Zhengxu Yan

 Adaptive Operations Management in Buildings: A Reinforcement Learning Approach for Operational Adaptability in Healthcare Facilities

-• Supervised by Dr. Yehuda Kalay and Dr. Davide Schaumann, I utilized deep reinforcement learning (RL) and simulation to develop a smart building management system for the Cardiac Catheterization Lab at St. Bernardine Medical Center.
+• Supervised by Dr. Yehuda Kalay and Dr. Davide Schaumann, I utilized deep reinforcement learning (RL) and simulation to develop a smart building management system for the Cardiac Catheterization Lab at St. Bernardine Medical Center, significantly enhancing facility adaptability and operational efficiency.
+The manuscript is in preparation for journal review.

 Work Experience